andlabs/qo/README.md

 For MSVC builds, large address awareness is implied.

 ### On cross-compiling
-(There is no cross-compiling with msvc; the following only applies to gcc and clang.)
+Cross-compiling aims to simple: there's `-os`, `-arch`, and `-tc` commands for specifying target OS, architecture, and toolchain.
+There's also a `-target` option for GCC and clang builds.

+(Cross-compiling is not supported by the msvc toochain; attempting to cross-compile with it is not disallowed, but qo does no special processing for it.
+Make sure you can actually do it (for instance, via wine).)

-Cross-compiling is a mess.
+Under the hood, cross-compiling is a mess.
 Not only does gcc not natively cross-compile, but there's this thing called "multilib" which makes things far more complicated.
 And that doesn't get into the various BSDs that embed the OS version and build system in the target triplet.

 qo makes the following compromise.
 Given the following terms: